VirtoCommerce/vc-module-openid-connect/README.md

 * AuthenticationType: Specifies the type of authentication.
 For OIDC, this should be set to "oidc".
 * Authority: The URL of the OIDC provider.
 This is the base address of the identity provider, e.g., https://localhost:5001.
 * AuthenticationCaption: A user-friendly name for the authentication method, e.g., "OpenID Connect".
-* ApplicationId: The unique identifier for the application registered with the OIDC provider.
 * ClientId: The client identifier issued to the application by the OIDC provider.
 * ClientSecret: The client secret issued to the application by the OIDC provider.
 This should be kept confidential.
 * DefaultUserType: Specifies the default user type upon successful authentication, e.g., "Manager".